Cealgull/Middleware/README.md

 ### Smoke Test

 `tests/py/smoke` contains python scripts to pursue the smoke test for endpoints correctness.

 To run the smoke test suite,

-first set the constant in `tests/py/smoke/config.py` for two servers.
-Then run the following command,
+first set the constant in `tests/py/smoke/config.py` for two servers and perform the following setup.

 ```console
 user@localhost:/path/to/middleware/tests/py/ $ pipx install cryptography